 - If you take the cake out of the oven and it deflates in the center, it is not done.
 Quickly put it back in the oven for at least 5 more minutes.

-🍞 Gluten-free instructions
+🍞 Gluten-free water cake

-Since my son had to be gluten-free for many years, I have made this cake gluten-free numerous times.
-The only thing that you need to do is swap out the flour for an all-purpose gluten-free flour mix.
 I have tried many different brands and they have all worked well.
 Just be sure to add 1 tsp of xanthan gum to the dry ingredients if it doesn't already have it in the mix.
 It will not work with almond or other grain-free flours, it has to be a grain-based gluten-free mix.
-You can check out my recipe for gluten-free vegan chocolate cupcakes for more details.

-This cake has been a favorite in my house for years and made for countless birthdays and holidays.
 I hope that you enjoy it as much as we do!
 If you want to check out some more vegan cakes try this vegan vanilla cake, vegan carrot cake, or vegan sponge cake.

 🍰 More delicious vegan desserts